google/xls/docs_src/dslx_std.md

 Accesses an externally configured value by name (given by `label`), or returns the passed-in `default_value` if no value has been externally configured for that label.
 This enables building multiple versions of a single piece of code from the same source, with variations controlled at build time.
+Note that `default_value` must be compile-time-constant values (AKA "constexpr").

 ```
 fn configured_value_or<T: type, N: u32>(label: u8[N], default_value: T) -> T;